-In 2013, Côte d'Ivoire exported close to 3,500 m of beams from commercial timber (mostly P. erinaceus) of which only 500 m were legally logged (Paulina Zidi, 2013).
-Conversely, nearly 3,000 m were illegally logged.
+In 2013, Côte d'Ivoire exported close to 3,500 m3 of beams from commercial timber (mostly P. erinaceus) of which only 500 m3 were legally logged (Paulina Zidi, 2013).
+Conversely, nearly 3,000 m3 were illegally logged.

 The ignorance of sustainable management practices by the communities has also put pressure on this resource base and made it vulnerable.